esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

   # define frequencies to scan
   fois = np.arange(10, 60, step=2) # 2Hz stepping
-  wav_spectra = spy.freqanalysis(data,
+  wav_spectra = spy.freqanalysis(adata,
                                  method='wavelet',
 				 foi=fois,
-				 parallel=True,
 				 keeptrials=False)

-Here we used two additional parameters supported by every Syncopy analysis method:
+Here we used an additional parameter supported by every Syncopy analysis method:

-- ``parallel=True`` invokes Syncopy's parallel processing engine
 - ``keeptrials=False`` triggers trial averaging

 .. hint::

-   If parallel processing is unavailable, have a look at :ref:`install_acme`
+   Have a look at the :ref:`parallel` section for information about concurrent computations with Syncopy.

 To quickly inspect the results for each channel we can use::